cywhale/argo/README_odbargo-view.md

 ## Build (advanced users)

 * Clone the repo and use the PyInstaller spec if you want a local viewer executable:

-  * `pyinstaller/odbargo-view.spec` (Agg‑only; curated `mpl-data`).
+  * `pyinstaller cli.spec` and `pyinstaller view.spec`.
   * We do not publish the viewer binary by default due to size; the sdist install is the recommended path.
+* If you need to build the whole package: `python -m build`

 ---